Build AXP.OS

 sudo dpkg-reconfigure locales

-you can already start downloading the android sources to speed up your first build:
+now you can already start downloading the android sources to speed up your first build.
+The following is an example for A13, adapt the LineageOS version if needed:

 $[BUILD-USER]> repo init -u https://github.com/LineageOS/android.git -b lineage-20.0 --git-lfs